v6d-io/v6d/README.rst

 The UNIX domain socket can be either mounted on ``hostPath`` or via a ``PersistentVolumeClaim``.
 When users bundle vineyard and the workload to the same pod, the UNIX domain socket could also be shared using an ``emptyDir``.

+**Note** that when deploying vineyard on Kubernetes, it usually can only be connected from containers in the same pod, or pods on the same hosts.

 Deployment with Helm
 ^^^^^^^^^^^^^^^^^^^^